-For the counting version, it would be convenient to think of k-colorings as coverings of V by k independent sets, without requiring that the independent sets are disjoint.
+For an (exponential time) algorithm that counts the number of k-colorings, see [2].
+Here, for simplicity of the presentation, instead of counting k-colorings, we shall count k-coverings, where a k-covering is a covering of V by k independent sets, without requiring that the independent sets are disjoint.
 In fact, independent sets in the cover are allowed to be identical to each other.
 Moreover, the k independent sets are assumed to be ordered, and k-coverings that differ from each other only in the order of (nonidentical) independent sets are considered as different coverings.
 Still, under these conventions, the number of k-covering is positive if and only if the number of k-colorings is positive, and this suffices for using the counting algorithm as a subroutine that k-colors the graph.